jesseoverright/wp-metabox/README.md

 # WP-Metabox

-A lightweight framework for creating custom metaboxes and custom content types in WordPress.
+A lightweight framework for creating custom post meta, metaboxes and custom content types in WordPress.

 WP-Metabox can be used to create and extend custom postmeta types, custom metaboxes, and custom content types.
 Comment out the `examples.php` include in `wp-metabox.php` to see the examples in action in your WordPress site.